Wynndom111/Group-4-Project-2/README.md

 1. Once in "Data Cleaning.ipynb", start running cells starting from the top cell to bottom cell, to run cells hit ENTER & SHIFT simultaniously for each cell.
 1. Once all dataframes have run correctly and have displayed our clean final dataframes, you are ready to create PostgresSQL database and import the dataframes "prison_data_df", "state_data_df" & "grouped_state" as CSVs.

-# Step 2: Load Database
+# Step 2: Create and Load Data into PostgresSQL Database

 ### How to create PostgresSQL database